History of Santa Clara County, California: Europeans arrive

 Father Junípero Serra also came into present-day California, establishing a chain of Franciscan missions.
 It was in 1777 that Father Serra gave Santa Clara Valley its lasting name when he consecrated the Mission Santa Clara de Asís, which is named for Saint Clare of Assisi, Italy.
 The name "Clare" or "Clara" means "clear" or "bright."
 The 8th of the 21 established missions, Mission Santa Clara de Asís claimed land from San Francisquito Creek in present-day Palo Alto to Llagas Creek at Gilroy.

 San Jose was California's first town.
-On November 29, 1777, on orders from the Spanish viceroy of Mexico, nine soldiers, five pobladores (settlers) with their families, and one cowboy were detailed to found the Pueblo de San Jose de Guadalupe, named in honor of St. Joseph.
+On November 29, 1777, on orders from the Spanish viceroy of Mexico, nine soldiers, five pobladores (settlers) with their families, and one cowboy were detailed to found the Pueblo de San Jose de Guadalupe, named in honor of Saint Joseph.
 The already existing Spanish Catholic missions were not pleased with this, but could do nothing to stop it.
 By 1825, Mission Santa Clara offered rest for the travelers from Monterey and San Francisco.
 Although Mexico broke with the Spanish crown in 1821, it was not until May 10, 1825, that San Jose acknowledged Mexican rule.
 The Mexican government soon began selling off church lands in a process known as "secularization."
 Although originally intended to return church lands to the native population, this practice soon entailed a selling of church lands to the highest bidders.
 By 1839 only 300 Indians remained at the Mission Santa Clara.
 The time of the Californios, the rural land owning gentlemen, was short lived in California, however.
 American immigrants began arriving in California, followed by the Mexican–American War.